Connor-Frazier/Robotics-Sound-Mapping/plugins/microphone_control/README.md

 double decibels_float = source_decibels * intensity;
 int decibels = round(decibels_float);
 ```
+2. The microphone plugin subscribes to world_stats and calls its OnStats each time a message is published to world_stats.
 3. Distance is measured in meters.
 4. The command below is useful for seeing what data is being published to the microphone topic.
 Substitute "tankbot" for whatever model your sound sensor is embedded within:
 ```terminal